A spicy sauce from the Huancayo region of Peru traditionally made with fresh cheese. This vegan version relies on nutritional yeast instead.

 Ingredients

-Meanwhile, whisk together the broth, flour, and paste, then add to the onions.
+Meanwhile, whisk together the broth, flour, paste, and salt, then add to the onions.
 Simmer, stirring frequently, until sauce thickens, about 5 minutes.

 Add remaining ingredients and cook another 2-3 minutes.